willyywt/willyywt.github.io/_posts/2021-10-23-introducing-age-minisign.md

 ---
-layout: page
+layout: post
-title: Introducing cryptography tools - age and minisign
+title: "Introducing cryptography tools - age and minisign"
 ---
 ## Age and minisign
 I am now migrating to new cryptography tools and stop using the broken PGP.